Coevolution of Intracluster Light and Brightest Cluster Galaxies: Introduction

 There are a few different formation mechanisms that can contribute to the ICL.
-These include (1) In-situ star formation, which has been originally proposed by \citet{Puchwein2010} but refuted by observational evidence \citep{Melnick_2012} as there is minimal ongoing star formation in ICL regions.
-Some recent studies, however, have suggested that in-situ stars can still make up a significant percentage of the ICL and extend for hundreds of kiloparsecs from the cluster centre \citep{Ahvazi2024}.
-Galaxy growth mechanisms can also cause in-situ stars to be found in the ICL; for example, major mergers that disrupt the disk can eject in-situ material from the central areas of the BCG.
-(2) Galaxy mergers, where a satellite is fully disrupted within the potential well of the cluster, usually due to a merger with the BCG, which typically takes place in more dense environments (see Def.1, \citet{Monaco2006, Murante2007,contini2014}).
-(3) Stellar stripping, which occurs when stars belonging to a satellite galaxy are stripped by tidal forces, but the satellite galaxy remains bound \citep{Rudick2009, Rudick_2011,Contini_2018,DeMaio2018,Montes2018,contini2024}.
-The primary formation mechanisms of the ICL are believed to be stellar stripping and mergers of intermediate and massive galaxies \citep{Monaco2006, Murante2007, Somerville2008,Guo2011,Martel2012,contini2014,Contini_2018}.
-Ongoing questions remain about the origins and masses of galaxies stripped to form the ICL, as well as how these properties may vary depending on the environment and the different merger histories a cluster may follow.
+These include: (1) in situ star formation, which was initially proposed by \citet{Puchwein2010} {but has not been found in observations} \citep{Melnick_2012} as there is minimal ongoing star formation in ICL regions.
+Some recent {simulation} studies have suggested that in situ stars can still make up a significant percentage of the ICL and extend for hundreds of kiloparsecs from the cluster centre \citep{Ahvazi2024}. {The only observational evidence of in situ star formation in the ICL comes from }\mbox{\citet{Barfety_2022},} who observed in situ star formation in the ICL in a cluster at z=1.7.
+Galaxy growth mechanisms can also cause in situ stars to be found in the ICL; for example, major mergers that disrupt the galaxy can eject in situ material from the central areas of the BCG \mbox{\citep{Willman_2004, Conroy_2007}}; (2) galaxy mergers, where a satellite is fully disrupted within the potential well of the cluster, usually due to a merger with the BCG, which typically takes place in more dense environments (see def.1; \citealt{Monaco2006, Murante2007,contini2014}); and (3) stellar stripping, which occurs when stars belonging to a satellite galaxy are stripped by tidal forces, but the satellite galaxy remains bound \citep{Rudick2009, Rudick_2011, Montes_2014, Contini_2018,DeMaio2018,Montes2018,contini2024}.
+The primary formation mechanisms of the ICL have been found in simulations to be the stellar stripping and mergers of intermediate and massive galaxies \citep{Monaco2006, Murante2007, Somerville2008,Guo2011,Martel2012,contini2014,Contini_2018, Brown2024}.
+Ongoing questions remain about the origins and masses of galaxies stripped to form the ICL, as well as how these properties might vary depending on the environment and the different merger histories a cluster may follow.